Stephen-RA-King/Stephen-RA-King/README.md

 - 📫 How to reach me: If you have a requirement for a Python developer feel free to contact me - [email](mailto:stephen.ra.king@gmail.com)

-- ⚡ Fun fact: I consider myself somewhat of an inventor and love finding new and innovative ways to use the Raspberry pi
+- ⚡ Fun fact: I consider myself somewhat of an inventor and love finding new and innovative ways to use the Raspberry Pi  and other SBC's.
+ I marvel at the way sensors and actuators bring another dimension to my Python creations.